-"How might counselling help me as an individual, a partner or a parent?"
+"How might counselling help me or our relationship?"

-Framework Person-centred: Key features include reflective listening that trusts that many of the answers are within you.
-To learn more about person-centred counselling click here.
+INDIVIDUAL COUNSELLING For individual counselling I use four main frameworks.
+These all focus on getting to understand who you are as a person, more about your life situation, and what will help you find your way forward.
+Frameworks Person-centred: Key features include reflective listening that trusts that many of the answers are within you.
 Coaching: Key features include making plans, strategising, connecting to helpful resources.
 Spiritual Care: Key features include understanding the beliefs, values, connections that support you and sustain you, that give meaning and purpose to your life.
 Somatics: Key features include bringing more awareness to how these issues are showing up as sensations or emotions in the body and working directly with this at the body level.
 I use Somatic Experiencing and Integral Somatic work.

-Framework Gottman Method: Key features include skill building and a methodical way of attending to the challenges in your relationship.
-Somatics: Key features include doing exercises that involve movement and noticing what shows up in the body as well as emotions and thoughts.
+COUPLES COUNSELLING Four couples counselling I use two frameworks to help you understand and address your relationship challenges.
+Frameworks Gottman Method: Key features include skill building and a methodical way of attending to the challenges in your relationship.
+Somatics: Key features include exercises that involve connecting as a couple through movement or other experiential activities and noticing what shows up in the body as well as emotions and thoughts.

 To find out more about the frameworks mentioned on this page go to Frameworks